deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16392/index.md

 ---
 title: "LLM-based Optimization of Compound AI Systems: A Survey"
-summary: "LLMs are revolutionizing compound AI optimization by efficiently handling complex parameters without gradient calculations, enabling end-to-end system tuning."
+summary: "This survey explores using LLMs to optimize compound AI systems, offering a unified framework based on program analysis to understand and improve LLM-based optimization strategies."
 categories: ["AI Generated"]
 tags: ["🔖 24-10-21", "🤗 24-10-23"]
 showSummary: true